‘Bachelor’ Spoilers: ‘Reality Steve’ Wrong About Nick Viall’s Final Pick?

 Bachelor spoilers have already revealed who Nick Viall chooses at the end of this season, but could they be wrong?
-According to Celebrity Dirty Laundry, Bachelor spoiler extraordinaire, Reality Steve, could be wrong about the ending of Nick Viall’s journey to find love.
+According to Celeb Dirty Laundry, Bachelor spoiler extraordinaire Reality Steve could be wrong about the ending of Nick Viall’s journey to find love.
 While it’s a rare occurrence, it is entirely possible that the spoilers are incorrect.

 Why might he be wrong?
-Well for starters, he has been wrong before.
-It’s not often that Reality Steve‘s intel is incorrect, but it has happened — Steve was wrong about Ali Fedotowski, Brad Womack, and Desiree Hartsock.
+Well, for starters, he has been wrong before.
+It’s not often that Reality Steve’s intel is incorrect, but it has happened — Steve was wrong about Ali Fedotowski, Brad Womack, and Desiree Hartsock.
 However, his track record out of the past several seasons (including Bachelor In Paradise) is pretty impressive.

 For many people watching The Bachelor, spoilers are half the fun.
 Reading Reality Steve’s posts weeks before the show’s finale does ruin the outcome, but it’s also part of the fun for thousands of fans.
 It seems like knowing how the show turns out makes you watch differently and makes you pay attention to certain things that you may have missed if you were watching without any kind of post-finale knowledge.

-Bachelor spoilers for Nick Viall’s season suggest that Vanessa Grimaldi is the girl that Nick proposes to.
+Bachelor spoilers for Nick Viall’s season suggest that Vanessa Grimaldi is the girl Nick proposes to.

-Celebrity Dirty Laundry wonders if the fact that Vanessa Grimaldi lives in Canada proves that Nick would never choose her.
+Celeb Dirty Laundry wonders if the fact that Vanessa Grimaldi lives in Canada proves that Nick would never choose her.

 “She lives in Canada and Nick Viall is currently living in Hollywood, that’s a huge move one of them would have to make in order to make their relationship work.
 And, surely the fact that Vanessa hails from an entirely different country was a huge factor when Nick Viall was deciding who would receive the final rose.”